What is the personal statement?

 You can approach the personal statement in many different ways.
 Some students like to start with an outline, while others start by brainstorming.
 The main points are: What are a few things you want people to know about you?
 Why is this fellowship right for you?

 Writing improves with successive drafts.
 It is not unusual to write several drafts of the personal statement.
 As long as the fellowship rules allow it (and most do), you should bring your writing to the URF advisers.
-We can discuss your ideas at any stage and speak with you in detail about your statement.
+We can discuss your ideas at any stage and talk in-depth with you about your statement.
 We don't try to fit you into a mold.
 Instead, our goal is to help you write a statement that you feel best represents you!

 Keep these ideas in mind as you write: